djalbat/yapp/README.md

 renderStyle(firaCodeStyle); // Only needed for FiraCode support.
 ```
-If this all seems a bit too unwieldy, and if you don't want to make any changes to the styles and you do want FiraCode support, the above can be replaced with the following:

-Note that in either case, rendering the styles must happen before any instance of Yapp is added to the DOM.
+Note that the previous `renderYappStyles()` function has been replaced with the `renderStyles()` and `renderStyle()` functions, and that these are from the [Easy with Style](https://github.com/djalbat/easy-with-style) package.

 The remainder of this section explains how to override the default and syntax styles.
+FiraCode is dealt with separately in its own section further on.

 The default style looks like this: